|

 Crew taking cover before firing

-Two 280mm cannons were taken by rail from Oklahoma, to the Nevada test site 65 miles North of Las Vegas.
+Two 280 mm cannons were taken by rail from Oklahoma, to the Nevada test site 100 km north of Las Vegas.
 The cannons were then emplaced side-by-side on a flat area 11 km south of Frenchman flats by an artillery battalion who had been specifically trained for the task at Fort Bliss in Texas.

 The crew then took position in trenches or behind barricades, before firing the cannon remotely at 08:30 hours local time.
 The shot was designated Grable (mnemonic code for gun), the tenth atmospheric test shot of Operation Upshot-Knothole.

-The shell travelled 10,000 meters before detonating 26 meters west, 41 meters south and 7 meters above what had been the intended burst point.
+The shell travelled 10,000 meters before detonating 26 meters west, 41 meters south and 7 meters above what had been the intended burst point above Frenchman Flat in the NTS.
 It achieved a nominal yield of 15 kilotons, the same explosive force as the three meter long, four ton Little Boy bomb dropped over Hiroshima nearly eight years earlier.

 Shot "Grable" - Yield 15Kt

-As the initial flash subsided, a unique phenomena was observed.
+As the initial flash subsided, a unique phenomenon was observed.
 The fireball had split into two separate halves, in effect a 'double fireball'.
-This unexplained phenomenon was not seen again until 4 years later with shots Priscilla and Owens during Operation Plumbbob.
+This unexplained phenomenon was not seen again until four years later with shots Priscilla and Owens during Operation Plumbbob.

 The second anomaly was the formation of a precursor, a second shock front ahead of the incident wave.
 Formed as the shock wave reflected off the ground and surpassed the incident wave and Mach stem.
 It resulted in a lower overpressure, but higher overall dynamic pressure, inflicting far greater damage on drag sensitive targets.
 Far greater in fact than the previous shot Encore, which had been nearly twice the yield.

-The low burst height (necessitated by the difficulties of gathering test data from an artillery shell), and the dust laden layer of heated air close to the ground (known as "popcorning"), were also significant contributors to this anomalous increase in destructive blast effects.
-This lead to a complete re-calculation of existing blast-curve data, and strategists to rethink the importance of low air bursts in tactical nuclear warfare.
-These phenomena were investigated in full later during shot MET of operation Teapot.
+The low burst height (necessitated by the difficulties of gathering test data from an artillery shell), and the dust laden layer of heated air close to the ground (known as 'popcorning'), were also significant contributors to this anomalous increase in destructive blast effects.
+This led to a complete recalculation of existing blast-curve data, and strategists to rethink the importance of low air bursts in tactical nuclear warfare.
+These phenomena were investigated in full later during shot MET of Operation Teapot.

 Precurser wave video